neurodebian/neurodebian/sandbox/schroot-fslview.rst

 ----------

-While everyone is waiting for a new release of fslview_ compatible with Qt4 there are possible workarounds to keep research going on bleeding edge Debian-based releases.
-The first, obvious choice for a FOSS enthusiast, is to build fslview_ from source by first building VTK Qt3 bindings.
+While everyone is waiting for a new release of fslview_ compatible with Qt4 there are possible workarounds to keep research going on bleeding edge Debian-based operating systems.
+The first, obvious choice for a FOSS enthusiast, is to build fslview_ from source by first building VTK Qt3 bindings, possibly after building Qt3 itself.
 While it might be educationally valuable and exciting, we are afraid in the end it might be more frustrating than useful.

 Therefore we would like to suggest another, much more straightforward and hopefully painless approach -- lightweight virtualization, or chroot_ jailing, which exists in Unix-land since 1970s.
-With this exercise in **4 simple steps** we will install a complete (minimalistic) installation of Debian stable into a separate directory.
+With this exercise in **4 simple steps** we will install a complete (minimalistic) installation of Debian stable into a separate directory -- without harming the original system installation.
 We will provide a convenience wrapper to run fslview as if it was installed on the "main" system.
-So your system will stay intact while you would enrich it with additional installation of stable Debian.
+So your system will stay intact while you would enhance it with additional software in a stable Debian environment.
 Moreover if security or critical fixes to any components of that installation become available, this chroot environment, being a complete Debian installation, could be as easily upgraded as your main system, thus guaranteeing robust performance.

 Although we demonstrate this setup with fslview in mind, such approach is generally useful for various use cases.
-E.g. we have used it in the opposite situation -- on stable Debian systems we needed to run some software available only from Debian unstable or testing, and backporting of all required dependencies was either cumbersome or just
+For example, we have used it in the opposite situation -- on stable Debian systems we needed to run some software available only from Debian unstable or testing, and backporting of all required dependencies was either cumbersome or just